What is a Rigging Equipment?

 Examples of Rigging Equipment

 Rigging equipment includes all elements and devices used to hoist, push, lift, and pull large objects.
 Rigging equipment is the devices that securely distribute the weight of the lifted objects safely onto the moving devices.
-Depend on the type of rigging job the type of rigging equipment and moving devices varies.
+Depending on the type of rigging job the type of rigging equipment and moving devices varies.

 For example, a jack is used for lifting but skates and dollies are used for pushing.
 Similarly, chains, hooks, and tie-downs are used for pulling but chain hoists are used for lifting.
 For handling heavy objects, cranes, forklifts, twin lifts, and risers need to be used as the capacities are more.
-For securing the heavy objects onto a crane, rigging equipment is required.
-Rigging equipment have diverse capability.
+For securing heavy objects onto a crane, rigging equipment is required.
+Rigging equipment has the diverse capability.
 They are specialized for moving the load in any environment.
 Some examples include chain slings, wire rope slings, webbing slings, metal mesh slings, spread beams, and various rigging hardware.

 Using the right kind of rigging equipment is very important for shifting and moving loads safely.
-Rigging hardware plays an equally significant role in this respect as they ensure that the entire process gets completed in a secured and flawless manner.
+Rigging hardware plays an equally significant role in this respect as they ensure that the entire process gets completed in a secure and flawless manner.

 Types of Rigging Equipment

 While moving a heavy object, there are many important things that must be considered.
 One such consideration is the type of rigging equipment to use.
 As there are many different types of rigging equipment available for moving a heavy object or equipment, the specific job type dictates the selection.
 Every rigging job is different, so one must have extensive knowledge of all rigging tools and practices.
-The following paragraphs provides a short description of some of the most important and frequently used rigging equipment.
+The following paragraphs provide a short description of some of the most important and frequently used rigging equipment.